snps-steve/Offline-Image-Creator/README.md

 # Black Duck Image Management Script

 ## Overview
 This script automates the process of pulling, saving, and archiving Docker images for various versions of Black Duck.
 It supports pulling both standard and UBI (hardened) images, as well as optional BDBA and Reversing Labs containers.
+It also checks for commands it Python libraries that it needs.
+The script can help install Python packages if necessary but not command-line tools.

 ## Prerequisites
 - Python 3.x
 - Docker installed and running
-- Required Python packages: `pyyaml`
+- Required Python packages: none extra beyond the default install of Python
-- Required command-line tools: `curl`, `tar`, `7z` (checks to see if you're running Windows, Mac, or *Nix)
+- Required command-line tools: `docker`, `curl`, `tar`, `7z`

 ## Setup